crums-io/skipledger/docs/paper.md

 another modern take on those markings on a stick.

-Traditional methods like hash chains[^1] provide strong security guarantees about order (which record precedes another, for example), but suffer from ineffeciencies when it comes to *verifying* that order.
+Traditional methods like hash chains[^1] provide strong security guarantees about order (which record precedes another, for example), but suffer from inefficiencies when it comes to *verifying* that order.
 In particular, with most hash chains, verifying order requires reading the chain from the beginning.
 Since hash chains are typically large, it's difficut to package succint off-chain proofs of order.